Person

 Death at Cedar Creek

+As Jubal Early withdrew into the Shenandoah Valley, a new Federal army, commanded by Philip Sheridan, was being organized to begin operations in that region.
+Ramseur's soldiers fought at Third Winchester and Fisher's Hill in September, both battles being Confederate defeats.
 On October 19, 1864, Ramseur was shot through both lungs and captured at the Battle of Cedar Creek.
-He was taken to Union Major General Sheridan's headquarters where he died the following day.
-Ramseur had been married less than a year and had just received word before the fateful battle of the birth of his daughter.
+He was taken to the Belle Grove Plantation where he died the following day.
+Ramseur had been married less than a year, and had just received word before the battle of the birth of his daughter, Mary.
+Mary travelled to Virginia in 1920 and helped dedicate a monument to her father on the Cedar Creek battlefield.

 Antietam National Battlefield, Cedar Creek & Belle Grove National Historical Park, Civil War Defenses of Washington , Fredericksburg & Spotsylvania National Military Park, Gettysburg National Military Park, Harpers Ferry National Historical Park, Monocacy National Battlefield, Richmond National Battlefield Park more »